geekodour/o/content/docs/others/agenda_2022.md

 ### Daily agenda {#daily-agenda}

+-   **Building &amp; Learning cycle:**
+    -   2 weeks of building then 1 week of learning cycle will keep my mind sane.
 -   **Reminders**:
     -   Because the list of capture keeps growing, remind self to consume something everyday.
     -   Remind self to do spaced repetition. when coming back to some info, try recalling it without looking at it, re-read only after you recall.
 Recall references too.